dart-lang/language/working/static metaprogramming/feature_specification.md

 ```

 The [ClassDeclaration][ClassDeclaration] instance you get here provides all the
-introspective class to you that is available for classes in the `declaration`
+introspective information to you that is available for classes in the
-phase.
+`declaration` phase.

 The `builder` instances also provide an api that allows you to retrieve an
 introspection object for any `Type` object available to the macro itself, so